rahmamustafa/Sakila-Api/README.md

-  * And Finally you need to run command
+  To run project you need to run command
   ```bash
     mvn clean install tomcat7:deploy
 ```